Industrial Dermatitis Claims

 If your skin condition was caused at work and if your employer has failed to take precautions to control harmful substances at your place of work, you may be able to an industrial dermatitis claim.

-If you think you may have a case, feel free to discuss it with our expert solicitors who operate using a genuine no win no fee service.
+If you think you may have a case, feel free to discuss it with an expert solicitor who operate using a genuine no win no fee service.

-To get in touch with a member of our team, call us on our free helpline or fill in the quick claim form on our website and request a call back.
+To get in touch with a solicitor, call free on 0800 678 1410 or fill in the quick claim form below to request a call back.